repsac/invert_naray/README.md

                 11  12
 ```

-The aforementioned graph is expressed in nested tuples.
+The aforementioned tree is expressed in nested tuples.
 Any index that has it's own children will be wrapped
-in its own tuple where the first index is the node and
-the second is reserved for the children
+in its own tuple where the first index is the node and the second is reserved for the children

 Here is an example graph represented in tuples
 `(0, ((1, (6, 7, 8)), 2, (3, (9, (10, (11, 12))))))`